bogadrian/gatsby-final/src/posts/aprile-2021/this/this.md

 </br>

-JavaScript syntax allow us to call functions without attaching the window object before.
+JavaScript syntax allows us to call functions without attaching the window object before.

 But if you call window.myFunction() or this.myFunction() it will work the same.